 Laboratory Animal Medicine

-Veterinarians specializing in laboratory animal medicine work primarily in research settings and laboratories, where they help keep lab animals healthy and comfortable.
+Veterinarians specializing in laboratory animal medicine work primarily in research settings and laboratories.
+This is where they help keep lab animals healthy.
+These experts support the needs of animals in the labs, which in turn supports their health and the researchers.

 Microbiology